 Bounce Rate: % of wallets that connect but drop off before taking action

 See how wallets discover you and what makes them convert.
-Useful for: Growth teams running ads, referral links, or Farcaster frames.
+Useful for: Growth teams running ads, referral links, or Farcaster frames seeking to measure their true ROI.

 Example steps: